Salk-Harnessing-Plants-Initiative/mimulus-phenotyping/README.md

    cd mimulus-phenotyping
    ```

-## Organize the pipeline and your images
+## Organize the pipeline and your trace files

-Please make sure to organize the downloaded pipeline, and your traces in the following architecture:
+Please make sure to organize the downloaded pipeline, and your trace files in the following architecture:

 ```
 mimulus-phenotyping/